 Withdrawal from Class-No withdrawals from classes are permitted during the last two weeks of a quarter.
-Withdrawals prior to the final two weeks must have the approval of the candidate's adviser.
 If a student discontinues class attendance he must withdraw officially from the course or a grade of TF (Technical Failure) will be recorded.